openstack-archive/ops-tags-team/descriptions/ops-docs-install-guide.rst

 ==========

 - status    - the tag application status
-- bug_link  - URL(s) to major bugs afflicting a project's packages
+- bug_link  - URL(s) to major bugs afflicting a project's install
 - description - optional details regarding the tag application
 - caveats   - Any exceptions to the general status.
 Follows the same attributes as the general status, in addition to a 'label'